opulencephp/docs/console-basics.md

 Displays the current application environment name, eg "Production" or "Development".

 <h4 id="apprename">app:rename</h4>
 When you install Opulence, the default namespace is "Project".
 Use this command to change this to something more fitting to your particular project.
-This will update namespaces, bootstrapper names, the directory under `src`, and the composer.json PSR-4 settings.
+This will update namespaces, bootstrapper names, and the composer.json PSR-4 settings.

 <h4 id="apprunlocally">app:runlocally</h4>
 Runs Opulence locally using the built-in PHP web server.
 You can change the domain and port using the `--domain` and `--port` options, respectively.